foundersandcoders/accessibility-challenge/README.md

 # Accessibility Morning Challenge (60 minutes)

+**Don't forget: research what you don't know and ask for help when you're totally stuck.**

 1. Clone this repo

    We are going to copy this repository to our local environment.